xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 ### annotations

-`annotations` allows you to add annotations to the Unicorn pods.
+`annotations` allows you to add annotations to the Webservice pods.
 For example:

 ```yaml
 annotations: